 1962 – 1987

-The Austin automobile brand logo contains its name, which is composed of uppercase black letters.
+The Austin automobile brand logo features its name in uppercase black letters.
 The MicroSquare Bold Extended font by FontSite Inc. is a nearly exact match.
 Underneath the inscription are five very wide stripes: three blue and two green.
-The far-left figure is horizontally elongated, the polygon following it forms an angle, and all the other lines have the shape of a parallelogram turned on their side.
+The far-left figure is horizontally elongated; the polygon following it forms an angle; and all the other lines form a parallelogram turned on its side.
 These elements create an effect of volume and depth.
-In addition, they symbolize energy, as they resemble a battery charge level.
+In addition, they symbolize energy because they resemble a battery’s charge level.

 Font and Colors